 And so it goes.
 Last month TOR operators noticed Chinese state actors apparently sensing TOR traffic and blacklisting the TOR onramp “relays” so others couldn’t connect.
 What is interesting is the way it was detected and blacklisted, causing speculation that the methodology used near-linespeed realtime Deep Packet Inspection (DPI) to snoop the traffic, a non-trivial feat to be sure, especially at speeds fast enough to avoid creating excessive latency, a telltale sign that the traffic may be monitored.
 TOR communications, while tunneled across a standard SSL port, are unlike traditional SSL negotiations which only last short periods.
 TOR, on the other hand, would show a continual stream of SSL traffic for longer periods of time.

-What is also interesting is that Iran is second only to the U.S. In use of the TOR network (according to the project's statistics), suggesting a level of cyber sophistication in that region that is far above average.
+What is also interesting is that Iran is second only to the U.S. when it comes to use of the TOR network (according to the project’s statistics), suggesting a level of cyber sophistication in that region that is far above average.
 We also read that other middle eastern nation states are ratcheting up cyber attack rhetoric and posturing more reminiscent of traditionally military actions.
-It's easy to draw parallels to a new emerging cyber arms race, as mentioned by Mr. Applebaum.
+It’s easy to draw parallels to a new emerging cyber arms race, as mentioned by Mr. Applebaum.

 This promises to be a long haul, technologically, with privacy and anti-censorship efforts coming into full focus in the coming months, as states attempt to control dialog – for whatever reason – and citizens attempt to exercise their power to communicate freely, both for good and evil.

 Author Cameron Camp, ESET